A Collection of Quotes

 Sigmund Freud rightfully said that whoever asks for the meaning of life is sick.
 From this it follows that he must be healed, not satisfied; and if not healed, then consoled.

-2. Blumenberg, Hans, (Trans.)
-Paul Fleming.
-Care Crosses the River.
-(Redwood City: Stanford University Press, 2010)
+2. Hans Blumenbergm, trans.
+Paul Fleming, Care Crosses the River (Redwood City: Stanford University Press, 2010)

 Amanda DeMarco, based in Berlin, is an editor, translator, and founder of Readux Books.
-She appears in Hotel #2.
+Her work appears in Hotel #2.